-2.4 Wildlife and Habitat
+Wildlife and Habitat

-2.4.1 Birds and Habitat
+Birds and Habitat

 Vegetation removal activities such as clearing and ground stripping can be destructive to birds and their habitat, such as tree and ground nests, as well as areas in which they find food (foraging areas).
 Birds and their habitat are particularly vulnerable during the breeding season when they mate, lay eggs and raise their young, as they are not able to relocate away from areas of disturbance.
-Migratory birds, such as geese, ducks and songbirds, and their habitat are protected by federal and international regulation, which prohibits killing, harassing or destroying the habitat of these birds that migrate to other countries.
+Migratory birds, such as geese, ducks and songbirds, and their habitat are protected by federal regulation, which prohibits killing, harassing or destroying the nests of these birds.

-Potential Project effects of the project on birds include: mortality, habitat alteration and fragmentation, sensory disturbance, and disruption of movements.
+Potential effects of the project on birds include: mortality, habitat alteration and fragmentation, sensory disturbance, and disruption of movements.
 Increases in bird mortality can occur in a variety of forms including collisions with transmission wires and construction vehicles, electrocutions, increased predation and hunting.
-Bird-wire strikes are one of the most common causes of non-hunter related mortality for birds, particularly birds with short wings and large body masses.
-Collisions with wires are more likely over or near open water, the risk of collision would likely be greatest near rivers, to mitigate this bird diverters or aerial markers may be installed in high bird traffic areas.
+Bird-wire strikes are one of the most common causes of mortality for birds, particularly birds with short wings and large body masses.
+Collisions with wires are more likely over or near open water, the risk of collision would likely be greatest near rivers.
+As mitigation, bird diverters or aerial markers may be installed in high bird traffic areas.